JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiAlertBlocksSpecs.md

 ##### Properties
 - `IconMarkup`
   - Type: `string`
   - Description: The markup for the FlexiAlertBlock's icon.
-If the value is null, whitespace or an empty string, an attempt is made to retrieve icon markup for this block's type from [FlexiAlertBlocksExtensionOptions](#flexialertblocksextensionoptions), failing which, no icon is rendered.
+If this value is null, whitespace or an empty string, an attempt is made to retrieve icon markup for this block's type from [FlexiAlertBlocksExtensionOptions](#flexialertblocksextensionoptions), failing which, no icon is rendered.
   - Default: `null`
 - `ClassFormat`
   - Type: `string`
   - Description: The format for the FlexiAlertBlock's outermost element's class.
 The FlexiAlertBlock's type will replace "{0}" in the format.
-If the value is null, whitespace or an empty string, no class is assigned.
+If this value is null, whitespace or an empty string, no class is assigned.
   - Default: "fab-{0}"
 - `ContentClass`
   - Type: `string`
   - Description: The class of the FlexiAlertBlock's content wrapper.
-If the value is null, whitespace or an empty string, no class is assigned.
+If this value is null, whitespace or an empty string, no class is assigned.
   - Default: "fab-content"
 - `AlertType`
   - Type: `string`
   - Description: The FlexiAlertBlock's type.
-If the value is null, whitespace or an empty string, the FlexiAlertBlock will have no type.
+If this value is null, whitespace or an empty string, the FlexiAlertBlock will have no type.
   - Default: "info"
 - `Attributes`
   - Type: `IDictionary<string, string>`
   - Description: The HTML attributes for the FlexiAlertBlock's outermost element.
-If this dictionary is null, no attributes will be assigned to the outermost element.
+If this value is null, no attributes will be assigned to the outermost element.
   - Default: `null`